 Then two lines are drawn perpendicular to this line.
 [A and B]

-First line bisects the tibial tuberosity[TT] and the second bisecting the trochlear groove sulcus [TG]
+The first line bisects the tibial tuberosity[TT] and the second bisecting the trochlear groove sulcus [TG]

 The distance between TT and TG line is TT-TG distance or patellar translation.
 In the image distance between A and B.